 2 leeks, cleaned and sliced in ½” inch coins

 1 pound baby Dutch potatoes, sliced in half

 Wash the chicken and take out the innards that are stashed in the cavity.

 Place the chicken in a large pot and cover with water plus about two-inches more.
 Add the onion, garlic, bay, peppercorns, salt, three sprigs of parsley two springs of thyme.
-Bring to a boil, then reduce to simmer (uncovered) and cook for one hour.
-Turn the bird over once during the cooking process and spoon off any scum or the fat as needed.
+Bring to a boil, then reduce to simmer (uncovered) and cook for forty-five minutes.
+Turn the bird over once during the cooking process and spoon off any scum or fat as needed.

 Once the chicken has cooked, remove it to a plate and allow to cool.
 Strain the broth (discarding the cooked vegetables and herbs) and return it to the stove.

 Now add the carrots, leeks and potatoes.
 Bring to a boil and then simmer for 20 minutes.
 While the veggies cook remove the skin from the chicken and shred all the meat off the bones.
 You will be surprised at how much meat you will get from one little chicken.